Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Introduction

 Cell-penetrating peptides(CPPs) have been extensively studied for several decades because of their capability to transport various cargoes into cells \cite{Guidotti2017,Walrant2017}.
 Multiple factors affect the transport mechanisms of CPPs, e.g., the concentration of CPPs and the properties of the membrane \cite{Pisa2014,Ruseska2020}.
 One of the most common difficulties in studying CPPs is that the translocation mechanisms of different CPPs are not the same, and most CPPs can have more than a single pathway depending on the experimental conditions \cite{Madani2011}.

-Molecular dynamics (MD) simulations have been used to investigate functional properties of various CPPs and their interactions with many different lipids \cite{Herce2007,Herce2009,Yesylevskyy2009}; however, the mechanism of translocation of CPPs and interactions with lipids are still unclear within MD simulations approaches.
-One of the issues in MD simulations is that the spontaneous translocation of CPPs in MD simulations is not expected within a short time scale (100 $\sim$ 200 ns) because it is believed that the time required for the translocation of CPP is on the order of minutes or so \cite{Zorko2005}.
-Therefore, people have been using biased simulations (e.g., umbrella sampling \cite{Pourmousa2013,Sun2014,Tesei2017,Yao2019,Choong2021}, steered MD simulations \cite{Akhunzada2017}) to study CPPs and their interactions with membranes.
-The umbrella sampling is very popular for obtaining a free energy barrier between CPPs and membranes.
-However, people have noticed that there could be an artifact in the free energy analysis.
+Molecular dynamics (MD) simulations have been a valuable tool for revealing the mechanical and functional properties of CPPs and their interactions with lipid bilayers \cite{Herce2007,Herce2009,Yesylevskyy2009}; however, the transport mechanism of CPPs and interactions with lipids are still unclear within MD simulation approaches.
+One of the issues in MD simulations is that it is difficult to observe the spontaneous translocation of CPPs within a few hundred ns time scale because it usually takes minutes or so for the translocation of CPP in experiments \cite{Zorko2005}.
+Therefore, people have been using biased simulations, such as the umbrella sampling \cite{Pourmousa2013,Sun2014,Tesei2017,Yao2019,Choong2021} and steered MD simulations \cite{Akhunzada2017}, to study CPPs and their interactions with lipid bilayers during translocation.
+The umbrella sampling is very popular for obtaining free energy barriers between CPPs and lipid bilayers.
+However, there could be artifacts in the umbrella sampling and thus its free energy analysis because the initial conformations are usually generated by biased simulations (e.g., SMD simulations).